Grand Cayman, Cayman Islands

 7 MILE BEACH

-This long stretch of sand which is bright white against the melding blue and green colors of the sea is one of the most revered beaches in the Caribbean.
+This long stretch of white sand against the melding blue and green colors of the sea is one of the most revered beaches in the Caribbean.
 While here, we drank cocktails at the beach bars, snorkeled in the sea and played volleyball with the locals.
 One afternoon we parasailed through the sky and later boarded a sunset catamaran cruise.
 7 Mile Beach has plenty of water activities to keep you busy!

 Stingray city is a must activity for anyone who is comfortable swimming with flat, slippery, long-tailed ‘thingies.’
 A boat tour takes you to a shallow sandbar, where you hop into thigh-high water and ‘play’ with the rays.
 I took a literal leap of faith into the waters but screamed the moment they swam over my body.
 A lady instructed her son to not come near.
 I didn’t blame her.
 I immediately got back into the boat and admired from afar.
 When we moved locations to snorkel, I put on my life vest and hopped back in.
 No stingrays around only small, serene fish.